henryli-git/GUI_Apps/StockPal/README.md

 ## Prerequisites
 Python 3.6 or later is required.
-The StockPal.png and About.png files included in this folder must also be downloaded and placed in the same directory of this script.
+The StockPal.png and About.png files included in this folder must also be downloaded and placed in the same directory as StockPal.py.

 Required python modules: